Stefeezy/QF-Final/README.md

-# QF-FinalCancel changes
+# QF-Final
-Quantitative Finance Projects
+Quantitative Finance Project

 This was my submission for a Quantitative Finance Final Project from my Fall 2021 semester.
 A Capstone course.